briedel/gosync3/osgconnect/gosync3/README.md

 The client methods are for getting the different types of clients needed to interact with GlobusID through Globus Auth and Globus Groups through Globus Nexus.
 There are two main clients used: Globus Auth client and Globus Nexus client.
 The Globus Auth client is for interacting with the user's GlobusID, i.e get the user profile in GlobusID.
 The Globus Nexus client is for interacting with a user's Globus Groups and their Globus Groups's profile.

 The clients can be authenticated using Globus Auth tokens or Globus Online Auth legacy tokens.
-The latter will be referred to as legacy tokens from here on out.
 Tokens can be thought of as randomly generated passwords that encode the user's identity and the application's permission level.
+Globus Online Auth legacy tokens will be referred to as legacy tokens from here on out.
+Legacy tokens should be avoided at all cost.
+They may not work down the road and are bad practice.

 Globus Auth tokens are OAuth2 tokens.
 OAuth2 gives the user and the authorization server the explicit power to reject or limit (either in time or scope) an application's access, to the user's information.
 It also moves large parts of the authentication process from the resource provider to an authentication provider, which allows for better separation between resources and authentication.
 For more details please visit [An introduction to OAuth2](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2).